Clinical-Genomics/rdds/docs/README-devenv.md

 It's better to work from Singularity in this case, since this issue is solved by uid-guid mapping there.

+### Singularity vs Apptainer
+In order to get Singularity images running in Apptainer in sandbox mode, it's necessary to add `--unsquash` flag.
+This enables sandbox mode.
+See `REPO_ROOT/apptainer-args.sh` script.

 ### Remote Host Identification
 When rebuilding the image, or pulling a new version the dropbear sshd key will change.
 This will disable graphics forwarding on SSH client with the following